UNC-Libraries/SCTS-Documentation/Accessioning.md

 ![screenshot](https://user-images.githubusercontent.com/58087302/76891925-309d8480-6860-11ea-9751-b826c7f28473.png "screenshot example basic info")

-### Title (Required by TS)
+### Title

 _Maps to: Title (Basic Information tab)_

 The title of the accession will typically, but need not always, match the title of the resource to which the accession belongs.
 For example, the accession title may be John Smith Diaries, which may become part of the larger Smith Family Papers.
+Required by TS.

 **Delete the boilerplate instructions!**

 When spawning a resource (see below), this field maps to the resource title.

-### Identifier (Required by ArchivesSpace)
+### Identifier

 _Maps to: Accession Number (Basic Information tab)_